elucidator8918/Julia-Set-and-L-Systems/README.md

-## Julia-Set-and-L-Systems
+# Julia-Set-and-L-Systems

-#Multi-Julia Set

-Using JavaX & JavaSE toolkit to take a complex number and "n"(power) as an input which creates a raster of pixels intensities determining the Julia set(Fractal) form.
+1) Multi-Julia Set - Using JavaX & JavaSE toolkit to take a complex number and "n"(power) as an input which creates a raster of pixels intensities determining the Julia set(Fractal) form.

-#L-System

-Using JavaX & JavaSE toolkit to take a String and diverging angle as inputs which determines the structure of L-system.
+2) L-System - Using JavaX & JavaSE toolkit to take a String and diverging angle as inputs which determines the structure of L-system.

+Call the JuliaLSys class as it's the main driver.